Elvenide/ElvenideCore/README.md

 - Core listeners that can be registered/unregistered without needing plugin instance

 ### Lang Provider
-(Completely reworked in v0.0.17!)

-Easily centralize your plugin's messaging, enabling you to allow end users to configure messages (e.g. through a config file like `lang.yml`) while maintaining simple in-code access.
+Easily centralize your plugin's messaging with the new v0.0.17 format, enabling you to allow end users to configure messages (e.g. through a config file like `lang.yml`) while maintaining simple in-code access.

 Features:
 - Create, get, and set lang messages using `LangKey`